michelmeeuwissen/PITReportCombiner/README.md

 # PITReportCombiner
-Combine reports for multi module projects
+Combine reports for multi module projects.
+Can be runned from Jenkins.
+See file pitReportConcat.sh for more information